 If you have 100% authority, and 10 links, that’s a 10% weighting for each of those links.
 If you have 100 links instead, there’s now a 1% weighting for each link.

 You want to make sure that your posts are linking to as few topically relevant pages as necessary to deliver a great experience.
 Phew, what a mouthful.
 To summarise, use links sparingly and aim to help the reader.

-Whilst including internal links on your website are great, the placement is important.
+Whilst including internal links on your website is great, the placement is important.
 This is because if you include contextual links – they mean more.
-Both to Google, and to the user.
+Both to Google and to the user.
 It’s really obvious, but if you’re talking about dog food and have a link to your dog treats page – it’s something your users might also be interested in reading.

 Then after that I generally weigh links in this order, best to worst:

 I can see arguments for swapping around he sidebar and top navigation.
 However, my reasoning is that sidebars often include topically relevant articles.
 This differs from the top navigation that is prominent but includes links to every page.